 Scuba diving offers us a way of understanding ourselves, our relationships with technology and the world.
+With scuba gear, our body incorporates technology and becomes augmented.
 When we descend into the depths, we leave behind the familiar contours of everyday life.
 When we return to the surface, we find the familiar world illuminated in new ways.

 Publication & Attribution